untilde/paketti-manual/README.md

 i think the reason why i forgot to mention this was that i have had a tough time finding anyone to tell me what else could be done. i did experiments of using automation to change lower frame, middle frame, upper frame views, for instance. basically any script can be run like this. but i couldn't get anyone to talk to me about what they wanted and gave up and forgot about it

 # Old About
-This is an unofficial manual for the Paketti Renoise tool, based on Release [20240609121053](https://github.com/esaruoho/org.lackluster.Paketti.xrnx/releases).

 Paketti is a multipurpose Renoise tool.
 Working like an expansion pack, it delivers hundreds of new functionalities to the app, ranging from Quality-of-Life (QoL) improvements to new advanced features inspired by Impulse Tracker, Schism Tracker, ModPlugTracker, Player Pro, John Player/Quantum SoundTracker/PollyTracker, OctaMED and many others.
 It also addresses multiple community requests from the Renoise Forum that were not yet considered by the developers.

 It is far too complex to sum up in just a few words.
 However, some notable changes include:

-* Over two thousand new keybinds covering multiple areas of Renoise;
+* Over three thousand new keybinds covering multiple areas of Renoise;
 * Default XRNI functionality - each loaded instrument or drumkit has Pitchbend, Glide Amount, Cutoff, Resonance, Cutoff LFO Amount, Cutoff LFO Frequency, Overdrive, Parallel Compression.
 * Automatically load multiple samples into sequential instrument slots;
 * Device parameter randomizer;